andyml123/andyml123.github.io/imagetest.md

 </p>
 <ul class="cross">
 <li>Don't be negative.
 Stay upbeat and use encouraging words to make them feel more positive</li>
 <li>Don't act or talk differently.
 They will want you to be as normal as possible with them.
-So write to them as you usyally would</li>
+So write to them as you usually would</li>
 <li>Don't be too religious in your message unless you know they will appreciate it.
 If you're in any doubt then err on the side of caution and stick with a regular message</li>
 <li>Don't mention death!
 This should be obvious but all you will do is terrify and them.
 Avoid any mention of their mortality.</li>
 <li>Don't use phrases like "everything happens for a reason" or "God has a plan".
 These sorts of sentiments can be offensive and not what someone who is ill will want to hear.</li>